 In 2012, Valadao was elected to represent California’s 21st Congressional District, which includes Kings County and portions of Fresno, Kern, and Tulare Counties.
 He was reelected for his second term in November 2014.
 Most recently, in November 2016, Valadao was elected to serve a third term in the United States House of Representatives.
 Valadao is proud to serve on the influential House Appropriations Committee, which is the committee responsible for funding the federal government and determining where American tax dollars are spent.

-Valadao serves on the Energy and Water, Military Construction and Veterans Affairs Subcommittees, and is the Vice-Chair of the Agriculture Subcommittee.
+Valadao serves on the Agriculture Subcommittee, the Military Construction and Veterans Affairs Subcommittees, and the Transportation and Infrastructure Subcommittee.
 Since he came to Congress, Valadao has established himself as a leader in agriculture and water policy, two important issues for his constituents in CA-21.
-His time in Congress has been focused on combating the water issues impacting California’s Central Valley. in the 114th Congress, Valadao introduced H.R.
+His time in Congress has been focused on combating the water issues impacting California’s Central Valley.
+In the 114th Congress, Valadao introduced H.R.
 2829, the Western Water and American Food Security Act of 2015, to address the regulatory burdens that have largely contributed to the severe drought conditions in Central and Southern California.
 Valadao aims to ensure Congress does everything in their power to provide relief for the farmers, families, and entire communities suffering from the current water crisis.
 This Congress, Valadao has introduced H.R.
 23, the Gaining Responsibility on Water Act to improve Western water reliability in the United States.

 Valadao’s work on the Military Construction and Veterans Affairs Committee has fostered his interest in ensuring our active duty military members have the tools and services they need to defend our nation and keep Americans safe.
 Valadao worked hard to ensure Naval Air Station Lemoore was named the location for the U.S. Navy’s Pacific Fleet of the F-35C aircraft.
 Valadao is also dedicated to keeping our promises to our nation’s veterans by making sure those who served our country are taken care of in their retirement years and receive the best quality healthcare available.